Mahesh-Sharan/Selinuix_DenialsFixer/README.md

 # Selinuix_DenialsFixer
 Generate Fixes for your SELinux Denials

-# selinux-denial-fixer

-Generate Fixes for your SELinux Denials.
-Updated with *love* by me.

 *Cuz I'm also a lazy noob trying to fix his broken enforcing build*.